Skip to main content

 Partners

-Led by EASPD, the CO-RESP consortium is made up of 7 partners who are spread across different countries, forming a multidisciplinary consortium, which includes cities in Austria, Bulgaria and Spain.
+Led by EASPD, the CO-RESP consortium had 7 partners from across different countries, forming a multidisciplinary consortium, which includes cities in Austria, Bulgaria and Spain.

 Duration